luismgl18/Originyan-Calculator/README.md

 # Originyan-Calculator
-Little project with the intention to add it wo the Originyan Yo-kai watch page.
+Little project with the intention to add it to the Originyan Yo-kai watch page.